-Walmart, the world’s largest company by revenue, is letting customers buy bitcoin at dozens of its U.S. stores.
+Walmart, the world’s largest company by revenue, is rolling out bitcoin ATMs at dozens of its U.S. stores.

 Shoppers can purchase the cryptocurrency at Coinstar machines inside the retailer’s cavernous big box stores.
 A CoinDesk editor verified that the service works, buying a small amount of BTC at a Pennsylvania Walmart on Oct.
 12.

 “Coinstar, in partnership with Coinme, has launched a pilot that allows its customers to use cash to purchase bitcoin,” Walmart communications director Molly Blakeman told CoinDesk via email.
 “There are 200 Coinstar kiosks located inside Walmart stores across the United States that are part of this pilot.”